Estimated reading time: 6 minutes

 Step 1: Mix the Dough

-In a large mixing bowl, stir together the flour, yeast, and salt.
-Pour in the warm water and stir until everything is combined.
-The dough will look shaggy and a bit rough—that’s totally fine!
-If it seems dry, just add a few drops of water at a time until it’s moist throughout.
+In a large mixing bowl, combine the flour, active dry yeast, and salt.
+Pour in the warm water and stir with a wooden spoon until a shaggy dough forms.
+If the dough seems a little dry, add a few drops of water until all of the flour is incorporated.

 Step 2: Let It Rest